PaulPuettbach/master-thesis/README.md

 call javac on te file
 take the resulting class file and any other things you need with it and call jar cf jar-file input-file(s)

+#what i changed so far
+added new role to service account
 # notes

 look up the inversion thing for distributions